oterademoacrisure/Observability_Demo/README.md

-You can copy‑paste this directly into your GitHub repo:

-markdown
 # 🚀 Real‑Time Metrics — Observability Demo Voting App on Kind

 A comprehensive guide for setting up a **Kubernetes cluster using Kind** on Windows (or AWS EC2), deploying a **containerized voting application**, and integrating **Prometheus + Grafana** for observability.